RadiantSeraph1/charity-website/README.md

-RadiantSeraph1: write a readme.md for this project

-Workspace: Still building the workspace index, response may be less accurate.

 # Radiant Solutions Web Project

 This project is a web application for Radiant Solutions, an organization that solicits help from volunteers to solve global problems.
 The application includes pages for user registration, login, contact information, and more.